-The council's 2020-21 draft Statement of Accounts shows a 31 March 2021 balance sheet value of £23,292,000 for investment property.
-These accounts disclose a net yield of £867,000 from investment property (rental income less direct operating expenses), which represents an annual percentage yield of 3.7%.
+The council's 2022/23 draft accounts show a 31 March 2023 balance sheet value of £25.288m for investment property.
+These accounts give a net yield of £1.182m from investment property (rental income less direct operating expenses), which represents an annual percentage yield of 4.7%.
+It is considered that any plausible losses from the council's investment property could be absorbed in budgets or reserves without unmanageable detriment to local services.

-As at 31 March 2021 the council had nearly 200 investment properties of various types with an average balance sheet value of £118,000 per unit; including retail premises, leisure and sporting facilities, maritime related assets, land and industrial units.
+As at 31 March 2023 the council had approximately 200 investment properties of various types with an average balance sheet value of £126,000 per unit; including retail premises, leisure and sporting facilities, maritime related assets, land and industrial units.